Avi-Kenny/Avi-Kenny.github.io/_pages/cv.md

 ## 3. Teaching

+* Guest lecturer, Biostatistics 561, University of Washington (May 2023).
 * Instructor, Biostatistics 111, University of Washington (Apr 2020 – Jun 2020).
 * Guest lecturer, Biostatistics 572, University of Washington (Apr 2021).
 * Guest lecturer, Biostatistics 111, University of Washington (May 2019).